snowyu/custom-ability.js/README.md

 It makes custom ability more easy.

 Sometimes, we still feel that the class is a liitle big, and  too many features in it.
-We just need some of the features inside.
+We just need some of the features(methods) inside.
 So as a class developer can consider these functions to extract, as a kind of ability to the user.